bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv4_prefix

-`ipv4_prefix` specifies that the field value must be a valid IPv4 prefix, for example "192.168.0.0/16".The prefix must have all zeros for the unmasked bits.
-For example, "192.168.0.0/16" designates the left-most 16 bits for the prefix, and the remaining 16 bits must be zero.If the field value isn't a valid IPv4 prefix, an error message will be generated.
+`ipv4_prefix` specifies that the field value must be a valid IPv4 prefix, for example "192.168.0.0/16".

+The prefix must have all zeros for the unmasked bits.
+For example, "192.168.0.0/16" designates the left-most 16 bits for the prefix, and the remaining 16 bits must be zero.

+If the field value isn't a valid IPv4 prefix, an error message will be generated.

 ::: info string.ipv4_prefix example